sjanhunen/dokimazo/papers/in-his-name-authority-given.md

 This time, He explains the source of His authoritiy:

 > I have come in my Father's name, and you do not receive me.
 [Jhn 5:43 ESV]

+John presents Jesus as the Son of God.
+As a true faithful son, everything He had and did was received from the Father.
+He never took something that didn't belong to Him.

 It's easy to think that since Jesus was God, there was no need for Him to ever receive this authority.
 But when he came to earth, He humbled himself, He laid aside all of His glory.
 As we see here, as a true Son of His Father, everything He had was given to Him.
 He did not assume or take something that didn't belong to Him.